 Specify: (a) the legally responsible individuals who may be paid to furnish such services and the services they may provide; (b) state policies that specify the circumstances when payment may be authorized for the provision of extraordinary care by a legally responsible individual and how the state ensures that the provision of services by a legally responsible individual is in the best interest of the participant; and, (c) the controls that are employed to ensure that payments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 the personal care or similar
+Also, specify in Appendix C-1/C-3 the personal care or similar services for which payment may be made to legally responsible individuals under the state policies specified here.

+Agency-operated

-Self-directed Agency-operated te pol State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
-Specificies concerning making payment to relatives/legal guardians for the provision of waiver services over and above addressed in Item C-2-d.
-Select one : The e state does not make payment to relatives/legal guardians for furnishing waiver services. e state makes payment to relatives/legal guardians under specific circumstances and only when the ative/guardian is qualified to furnish services. pay ecify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom yment may be made, and the services for which payment may be made.
-Specify the controls that are employed sure that payments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 each waiver services ich payment may be made to relatives/legal guardians. un chi dir rer of ate makes payment to relatives (siblings, aunts, uncles, grandparents, cousins) aged 18 or older of adults approached exceptional circumstances.
-Under no circumstances may a spouse of a participant, a parent/legal guardian ild, a legal guardian of an adult, or a relative who serves as the representative for an individual in participant rection be approved to be the provider of service.
-Exceptional circumstances include lack of qualified provider mote areas, lack of a qualified provider who can furnish services at necessary times and places and/or the presextraordinary and specialized skills or knowledge by approvable relatives in the provision of services and poorts in the approved ISP. latives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is alified to provide services as specified in Appendix C-1/C-3. - ecify the controls that are employed to ensure that payments are made only for services rendered.
-Otł her policy.
-Spe ecify:
+e.
+Other State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify state policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above the policies addressed in Item C-2-d.
+Select one:

+The state does not make payment to relatives/legal guardians for furnishing waiver services.

+The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.

+Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
+Specify the controls that are employed to ensure that payments are made only for services rendered.
+Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.

+State makes payment to relatives (siblings, aunts, uncles, grandparents, cousins) aged 18 or older of adults approved under exceptional circumstances.
+Under no circumstances may a spouse of a participant, a parent/legal guardian of a child, a legal guardian of an adult, or a relative who serves as the representative for an individual in participant direction be approved to be the provider of service.
+Exceptional circumstances include lack of qualified providers in remote areas, lack of a qualified provider who can furnish services at necessary times and places and/or the presence of extraordinary and specialized skills or knowledge by approvable relatives in the provision of services and supports in the approved ISP.

-services for which payment may be made to legally responsible individuals under the state policies specified here.
+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

+Specify the controls that are employed to ensure that payments are made only for services rendered. her policy.

+f.
+Open Enrollment of Providers.
+Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51: